-Visit the dashboard

-"A project of this scale involved a lot of collaboration and that could not have happened without Southern NSW innovation Hub bringing us together.
-We are very grateful for that."

-Professor Jacki Schirmer, Project Lead, University of Canberra rural communities address emerging issues.

-considered the tool to be useful/valuable for community groups and services working to improve community resilience.

-Early Insights for Resilience Project - Engagement workshops participant feedback (Mar/Apr 23)

-Resilient Communities Workshop December 2023 Participant Feedback

-Aims

-- Analyse existing and novel data sets to extract insights that can act as 'early indicators' that a community's resilience is changing. - Test these early indicators to help government, NGOs and community organisations rapidly identify where resilience is at risk and support is needed before, during and after extreme climatic events.

-Outputs
+8.7 OUT OF 10 believe indicators will be very useful in assisting rural communities address emerging issues.\

-- 1. Workshops with key stakeholders, identification of early warning signal and the Early Insights for More Resilient Communities Report. - 2.
-Rapid Survey Tool (integrated with annual Regional Wellbeing Survey) and Early Warning Signals Technical Guide. - 3.
-Resilience Early Warning Tool data and analytics visualisation proof of concept, tested with key stakeholders and path to scale report.
+8 OUT OF 10 considered the tool to be useful/valuable for community groups and services working to improve community resilience.\\ - \ Early Insights for Resilience Project Engagement workshops participant feedback (Mar/Apr 23) - \\ Resilient Communities Workshop December 2023 Participant Feedback Aims - Analyse existing and novel data sets to extract insights that can act as 'early indicators' that a community's resilience is changing. - Test these early indicators to help government, NGOs and community organisations rapidly identify where resilience is at risk and support is needed before, during and after extreme climatic events.
+Outputs - Workshops with key stakeholders, identification of early warning signal and the Early Insights for More Resilient Communities Report - 2.
+Rapid Survey Tool (integrated with annual Regional Wellbeing Survey) and Early Warning Signals Technical Guide - Resilience Early Warning Tool data and analytics visualisation proof of concept, tested with key stakeholders and path to scale report.
 "Incredible data in there... what a wonderful resource and relevant for so many of the community hats we all wear."
 Sharing Early Insights for More Resilient Communities is one of three agricultural innovation investment areas.
-The project is a joint initiative with the Southern NSW Drought Resilience Adoption and Innovation Hub and formed part of the Australian Government's Agricultural Innovation Hubs Program.
+The project is a joint initiative with the Southern NSW Drought Resilience Adoption and Innovation Hub and forms part of the Australian Government's Agricultural Innovation Hubs Program.

-BE INVOLVED IN THE HUB 📎 www.csu.edu.au/research/southern-nsw-drought-resilience-hub
+BE INVOLVED IN THE HUB.
+CONTACT: >> southernNSWhub@csu.edu.au